Linuxury/dotfiles/README.md

 Setting Up Symlinks:

-After cloning, they should navigate to the cloned dotfiles directory:
+After cloning, navigate to the cloned dotfiles directory:

     cd dotfiles

-They can then create symlinks for the dotfiles as described earlier.
+Then create symlinks for the dotfiles as described earlier.
 Here’s a quick summary of the commands they would need to run:

         # Create symlinks for each application
         ln -s ~/Documents/GitRepos/dotfiles/MangoHud ~/.config/MangoHud